LittleWhole/TextDF/README.md

     * EntityCondition - All non-player entities that satisfy a condition.
     * RandomSelect - A randomly selected player or entity from the current selection.
 (Number)
     * FilterSelect - All objects in the current selection that satisfy a condition.
-    * CurrentSelect - The currently selected object.
     * None - Nothing (all code blocks will use defaults).
-  * Function [] - Define custom functions!
-When called by a **Call Function** block, code will be read from here, then return to the call block. (text)
-  * CallFunction [] - Call a custom function.
-Define functions with the **Function** block.
-This can be a way of splitting up long lines! (text)

 ### Syntax